honeycombio/gha-buildevents/README.md

 ## TODO

-- [ ] send status 'failure' if the workflow failed
 - [ ] add a parameter to disable sending a span on success
 - [ ] add a parameter to customize build ID
 - [ ] provide a mechanism to provide additional fields (through the BUILDEVENT_FILE env variable)